-Choosing the right home and/or contents insurance can give you a great sense of peace of mind, but understanding exactly what is and is not covered is crucial if you want to protect your most precious asset – your home.
+Choosing the right home and/or contents insurance can help prepare you for the unexpected, but understanding exactly what is and is not covered is crucial if you want to protect your most precious asset – your home.

-For your home insurance, the first thing you need to consider is whether you want ‘total replacement’ cover – which covers the cost of rebuilding your home exactly as it was, or ‘sum-insured’ cover – the most common type of home insurance which covers your home (building) up to a set amount.
+The first thing you need to consider for your home insurance is whether you want ‘total replacement’ cover – which covers the cost of rebuilding your home exactly as it was, or ‘sum-insured’ cover – the most common type of home insurance which covers your home (building) up to a set amount.

 Always shop around for the right level of cover to suit your individual needs, and where possible use comparison tools and calculators available to help you make an informed decision.
 We recommend trying a few online calculators as the results can vary from company to company.
 Generally, the more questions asked by the calculator, the more accurate answer you will get to know how much to insure for.

-With your contents insurance, it’s a good idea to go through each room in your home and conduct an audit of the items you have in each room and what the approximate value is of each item.
-A good tip to remember when you’re doing this is to make sure you open your cupboards and think about the food in the pantry or the clothes in your wardrobe – all these items could add up to quite a bit.
+With your contents insurance, it’s a good idea to go through each room in your home and look at all of the items you have, and then work out what the approximate value is of each item.
+A good tip to remember when you’re doing this is to make sure you open your cupboards and think about things like the food in the pantry or the clothes in your wardrobe – all these items could add up to quite a bit.

-It is important to know that each insurance policy is different and the finer details should be thoroughly examined with your circumstances in mind, but there is also a generally accepted ‘level of cover’ that all home and content insurance policies cover.
+It is important to understand that each insurance policy is different and the finer details should be thoroughly examined with your circumstances in mind; but there's also a generally accepted ‘level of cover’ that all home and content insurance policies cover.
 These include:

 If you ever need to rebuild from scratch then you are not only paying for the costs of labour and materials, you will also be facing a range of ‘supplementary’ costs which may include but not limited to:

-You will need to discuss these ‘supplementary costs’ with your individual insurer and make sure you are understand exactly what you are and are not covered for.
+You need to discuss these ‘supplementary costs’ with your insurer to make sure you understand what you are and aren't covered for.

-We thoroughly recommend that you discuss your individual needs with your insurer and read all relevant documentation to ensure your cover is right for you.
-For example, you may want to increase your cash cover to $10,000 as well as paying extra for accidental damage.
-Most insurance firms provide limited ‘accidental damage’ cover but again we recommend discussing this with your insurer to determine exactly what is and what isn’t covered under their policy.
+Discuss your individual needs with your insurer and read all relevant documentation to ensure your cover is right for you.
+For example, you may want to include cover for electrical motor burnout or pay extra for accidental damage.
+Discuss your individual needs with your insurer and read all relevant documents to ensure your cover is right for you.

-In some cases yes, there are limits put on how much you can claim.
-Often this relates to cash and contents where you cannot prove the amount and so you can only claim a ‘default return’.
-There is also a limit on how much you can insure high value items for.
+There are often benefit limits on what you can claim.
+Often this relates to cash and high valuables where you can claim up to a fixed limit.
 If you own a $25,000 diamond ring for example, you may want to speak with your insurer about additional and potentially specified term cover.